top of page

 Introduction

-What emerged from the wreckage was one of the night’s great performances: Israel Adesanya and Anderson Silva shared the cage in a five-round exhibition of timing, movement, and mutual respect that the Melbourne crowd responded to with a standing ovation.
-Silva was 43 years old, fighting in Australia for the first time in his career, and gave one of his most engaging performances in years.
-Adesanya won every round on the judges’ scorecards, but the lasting image of the night was two fighters at opposite ends of a career arc, showing everything the sport could be.
+What emerged from the wreckage was one of the night’s great performances: Israel Adesanya and Anderson Silva shared the cage in a three-round exhibition of timing, movement, and mutual respect that the Melbourne crowd responded to with a standing ovation.
+Silva was 43 years old, returning to Australia, and gave one of his most engaging performances in years.
+Adesanya won the unanimous decision (30-27, 30-27, 29-28), but the lasting image of the night was two fighters at opposite ends of a career arc, showing everything the sport could be.
 For the full 2018–19 context see UFC 232.

 Quick Stats